icomse/icomse.github.io/content/post/chapter-1.md

 ---
 date: 2021-07-12T11:14:48-04:00
 when: "10 Oct 2022"
-featured_image: "/images/osu.jpg"
+featured_image: "/images/icomse_logo_with_picture.png"
 background: "false"
 menu: "true"
-title: "Applications are open for MD/MC Summer School"
+title: "Applications are open for virtual worskshop on enhanced sampling"
 ---
-{{< img src="osu.jpg" title="Institute of Computational Molecular Science Education" >}}
+{{< img src="icomse_logo_with_picture.png" title="Institute of Computational Molecular Science Education" >}}

-Applications are now open for the MD/MC Summer school at Oklahoma State University!
-Classical molecular dynamics and molecular modeling are essential modeling tools for materials including proteins, polymers, and ionic liquids, in applications ranging from pharmaceutical development to materials science.
-This course will present a theoretical and practical introduction to classical statistical mechanics and molecular modeling on high-performance computers.
-The open source software GROMACS and LAMMPS  will be used for hands-on tutorial sessions.
+Applications are now open for the virtual workshop for enhanced sampling.
+Enhanced sampling techniques are becoming essential tools for simulating proteins, polymers, other materials ionic liquids, in applications ranging from pharmaceutical development to materials science.
+This course will present an overview of fundamentals of enhanced sampling techniques, both for thermodynamics and kinetics, and practical introductions to methods PLUMED and GROMACS on high-performance computers.

 **Eligibility**